 A budget is an estimate of income and expenses over a period of time.
-A budget is an expression of self-awareness when it comes to personal finance.
+Budgeting: self-awareness tool and a budget is an expression of self-awareness when it comes to personal finance.
 Personal finance is very personal because we use our income to help us fulfill our personal goals in life.
 It shows what someone value in terms of where they spend their money.

 We can borrow from the most successful organizations such as Safaricom, KCB, and Microsoft etc. They do budgeting to help them achieve their financial goals.
 A personal budget will help you track the money that you earn and spend so that you can keep track of your financial goals.